-A master chemist used lessons from nature’s molecules to design anti-HIV agents.
-Now one of his creations is helping tens of thousands of HIV-positive children and adults.
+Arun Ghosh used lessons from nature’s molecules to design potential anti-HIV agents.
+After designing, synthesizing, and testing hundreds of molecules, one of his creations is now helping tens of thousands of children and adults living with HIV infection.

 1. Centers for Disease Control and Prevention, Morbidity and Mortality Weekly Report, June 3, 2011, Vol. 60, No. 21. http://www.cdc.gov/mmwr/PDF/wk/mm6021.pdf